corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-recovery-manual.md

 As a node operator, you will need to interact with LedgerRecover via the exposed flows in addition to the JMX metrics defined in later sections of this documentation.

-### InitiateManualRecoveryFlow
+### `InitiateManualRecoveryFlow`

 This flow initiates a manual recovery process between two nodes on the basis of a previous reconciliation.
 First, the node will fetch the relevant
 `ReconciliationStatus` with the counterparty specified.
-The `ReconciliationStatus` is the record containing all of the transaction ids and associated artifacts that need to be recovered.
+The `ReconciliationStatus` is the record containing all of the transaction IDs and associated artifacts that need to be recovered.

-The initiating node then persists a `RecoveryRequest` - which is a record containing the details of the recovery.
+The initiating node then persists a `RecoveryRequest` - this is a record containing the details of the recovery.
 The initial record is persisted in a `REQUESTED` status indicating it has not been acted on by the counterparty.
-The initiating node will then request that the counterparty also persist a `RecoveryRequest`.
+The initiating node will then request that the counterparty also persists a `RecoveryRequest`.

 On receipt of this request, the counterparty persists their own record as a `RecoveryRequest` with an identical ID, also in a 'requested' status.
 The shared ID (represented as a `UUID`) links the corresponding `RecoveryRequest`s across the nodes.

 It is important to note that before a record of the `RecoveryRequest` is persisted by the initiator, they will check the following:
-* That there is NOT a current `RecoveryRequest` where the initiating node has the same role (e.g. listed as the initiator).
+* That there is *not* a current `RecoveryRequest` where the initiating node has the same role (for example, listed as the initiator).
 * The referenced `ReconciliationStatus` explicitly indicates that there are differences found between the initiating node and the responding node.
-If any of the above checks fail (by throwing an exception) the initiator will persist the `RecoveryRequest` in a failed `STATUS`.
+If any of the above checks fail (by throwing an exception), the initiator will persist the `RecoveryRequest` in a failed `STATUS`.

 After persisting a record of the `RecoveryRequest`, the initiator will send the UUID of said request to the responder who will conduct the verifications listed above in addition to the following:
-* The requesting party should either be a participant in the transactions requested OR the requested transactions should be part of the backchain.
+* The requesting party should either be a participant in the transactions requested or the requested transactions should be part of the backchain.
-* If the above checks fail (by throwing an exception) the responder will not persist a record and will propagate an error message back to the initiator.
+* If the above checks fail (by throwing an exception), the responder will not persist a record and will propagate an error message back to the initiator.
 * The initiator will then persist a `RecoveryRequest` in a failed status with the returned error message.

 The verifications above are implemented to ensure that private ledger data is not erroneously or maliciously transmitted via the `LedgerRecover` CorDapp.